Hengyu/AnimalFarm/README.md

 ## What is it?

-An open sourced Android project constains a story book named "Twenty First Century Farm".
+An open sourced Android project contains a story book named "Twenty First Century Farm".

-The app can be downloaded from the [Google Play](https://play.google.com/store/apps/details?id=com.artlvr.animalfarm).
+The app is available on the [Google Play](https://play.google.com/store/apps/details?id=com.artlvr.animalfarm).

 ## Technical scopes